yzc10/Personal-Projects/Agents/cover_letter_writer/README.md

     a.
 Add a job description file to the job_descriptions folder.
     b.
 Add a company description file (including a brief description of the company and the key responsibilities in the job)
     c.
 Name each file as {company}.txt
-2. Change directory to this folder and activate llm-env environment
+2. Change directory to this folder and activate environment with the required libraries installed.

 ### To write cover letter:
 1. Run main.py.
 Specify jd files if only specific roles are concerned.